bwoodsend/polycotylus/docs/source/overview.rst

 * The *source archive* contains uncommitted changes in your local repository.
 It is equivalent to the archive that you would get if you ran ``git add .; git commit; git archive HEAD | gzip``.
-This intentionally goes against how Linux packagers normally work so that you can verify changes without pushing and releasing commits.
+This intentionally goes against how Linux packagers normally work so that you can verify changes without pushing commits and creating releasess.

 * Your test suite runs twice.